anasgauba/Mobile-Agents/README.md

 I also did most of the testing.
 I found errors and we tried to fix the error together.

 NOTE:
-This program will first create one agent in the base stattion.
+This program will first create one agent in the base station.
 This agent will walk through the graph until it finds a yellow node.
 Then it will clone itself to its yellow and blue neighbors.
+This is EXACTLY as was described in the class and assignment.
-If there are other yellow nodes and the node doesn't have access to those yellow nodes (They are not their neighbors), then it won't (obviously) clone itself to that node, and we will end up with some yellow nodes that don't have agents.
+If there are other yellow nodes that the node doesn't have access to them (They are not its neighbors), then it won't (obviously) clone itself to that node, and we will end up with some yellow nodes that don't have agents.
+Note that this is NOT an error based on the specification.
+According to the assignment details, this is the exact thing that should be done and this will not be able to fully handle cases that yellow nodes don't have any edges to other yellow nodes at the start of the program.
+ We could fix this problem easily by doing more than one walk, but this would violate the program specification.
+The code perfectly runs on any graph that doesn't have this issue (like the provided sample graph and the one in the lecture).